-Our 2013 year-end proved reserves in our South Texas core area consisted of 50.9 MMBoe developed and 123.8 MMBoe undeveloped reserves, for total proved reserves of 174.7 MMBoe, or 79.6% of our 2013 year-end total proved reserves.
-Our Fasken and AWP Eagle Ford fields in South Texas accounted for approximately 58% of the company's proved reserves at year-end 2013.
+Our 2014 year-end proved reserves from continuing operations in our South Texas core area consisted of 56.8 MMBoe developed and 100.8 MMBoe undeveloped reserves, for total proved reserves of 157.6 MMBoe, or 81.26% of our 2014 year-end total proved reserves.

-During 2013, we successfully drilled 42 wells in our South Texas core area: 14 wells in our Artesia Wells Eagle Ford field, 20 wells in our AWP Eagle Ford field, 3 wells in our AWP Olmos field, and 5 wells in our Fasken Eagle Ford field.
-Our South Texas area provided 76.7% of our 2013 annual production of 11.7 MMBoe.
+During 2014, we successfully drilled 36 horizontal wells in our South Texas core area: 20 wells in the AWP Eagle Ford field and 16 wells in the Fasken Eagle Ford field.
+Our South Texas core area provided 10,239 MBoe of our total 2014 annual production of 12,387 MMBoe (or 82.7%).